Setting up an Alert

 - Track your competitors and get notified any time they make an App Update.
 This way, you can see if they've made any product changes or improvements to their app that you can make to your own.

-- Track your own app's downloads to know exactly when you have a spike in downloads and can use that momentum to continue driving downloads to your app with an impromptu ad campaign.
+- Track your own app's downloads to know precisely when you have a spike in downloads and can use that momentum to continue driving downloads to your app with an impromptu ad campaign.

 - Additionally, get notified anytime your app is featured in the app store so you can take advantage of the free advertising.